Ceelog/phpdoc-en/src/ref/snmp.md

 snmp\_set\_quick\_print
 =======================

-Set the value of `quick_print` within the UCD SNMP library
+Set the value of `enable` within the NET-SNMP library

 ### Description

 <span class="type">bool</span> <span
 class="methodname">snmp\_set\_quick\_print</span> ( <span
-class="methodparam"><span class="type">bool</span> `$quick_print`</span>
+class="methodparam"><span class="type">bool</span> `$enable`</span> )
-)

-Sets the value of `quick_print` within the UCD SNMP library.
+Sets the value of `enable` within the NET-SNMP library.
 When this is set (1), the SNMP library will return 'quick printed' values.
 This means that just the value will be printed.
-When `quick_print` is not enabled (default) the UCD SNMP library prints extra information including the type of the value (i.e. IpAddress or OID).
+When `enable` is not enabled (default) the NET-SNMP library prints extra information including the type of the value (i.e. IpAddress or OID).
 Additionally, if quick\_print is not enabled, the library prints additional hex values for all strings of three characters or less.

-By default the UCD SNMP library returns verbose values, quick\_print is used to return only the value.
+By default the NET-SNMP library returns verbose values, quick\_print is used to return only the value.

 Currently strings are still returned with extra quotes, this will be